liquity/bold/README.md

 Thus BatchManagers should be considered benign trusted actors

-### 13. Trove Adjustments may be griefed by sandwhich raising the average interest rate
+### 13. Trove Adjustments may be griefed by sandwich raising the average interest rate

 Borrowing requires accepting an upfront fee.
 This is effectively a percentage of the debt change (not necessarily of TCR due to price changes).
 Due to this, it is possible for other ordinary operations to grief a Trove adjustments by changing the `avgInterestRate`.